starling021/phonia/README.md

 # About Phonia Toolkit

-    INFO: Phonia Toolkit is one of the most advanced toolkits to scan phone numbers using only free resources.
+    Phonia Toolkit is one of the most advanced toolkits to scan phone numbers using only free resources.
 The goal is to first gather standard information such as country, area, carrier and line type on any international phone numbers with a very good accuracy.